-The policy also recognises that learning to use digital technology is an important part of the ICT curriculum.
+The policy also recognises that learning to use digital technology is an important part of the IT curriculum.
 Teaching needs to ensure that pupils are able to learn how to use digital cameras and to edit and store photographs with an understanding of safeguarding requirements, for themselves and others, which is appropriate for their age and taking due account of the cyber-bullying aspects of the school's anti-bullying policy.
-Reference should also be made to the school's E-Safety Policy (see Section 12 above) policy and planning for the internet safety topic in the ICT/PSHCE scheme of work.
+Reference should also be made to the school's E-Safety Policy (see Section 12 above) policy, the Acceptable Use of IT Policies [staff and pupil] and planning for the internet safety topic in the IT/PSHCE scheme of work.